Skip to content Skip to footer navigation

 scammer_with_laptop_calling_potential_target

-Phone scammers may claim you owe the ATO money and threaten you with arrest in attempts to get you to transfer funds.
+Phone scammers may claim that you owe the ATO money and threaten you with arrest in attempts to get you to transfer funds.

 How to spot them